 Paula’s Texas Lemon

 If your palate prefers something a little sweeter, then Paula’s Texas Lemon may be right up your alley.
 Paula’s Texas Lemon is a lemon-flavored liquor that is perfect for mixing in your favorite tart cocktails.
-The lemon drink comes from spirit distiller, Paula’s Texas Spirits.
+The lemon drink comes from the spirit distiller, Paula’s Texas Spirits.
 Creator Paula Angerstein started the liquor line as an homage to the sweet flavors of Italian liqueurs like limoncello.
 She based her craft liquor business in Austin and was the first woman to get started in the distilling business in Texas.
 Paula’s Texas Spirits also produces an orange and grapefruit flavor in their line, perfect for margaritas.
 Angerstein is also a fan of unique mixer recipes, blending beer and spirits from her company’s beverage line for avant-garde tastes.

 Balcones Distilling Rumble Cask Reserve

 Pick up some of these Texas liquors and more during your next trip to Zipps Liquor.
-Whether you want a Texas whiskey to make the traditional old fashioned or a crisp vodka from Texas for a martini, our team can help you choose the best from the state to help stock up your bar.
+Whether you want a Texas whiskey to make the traditional old-fashioned or a crisp vodka from Texas for a martini, our team can help you choose the best from the state to help stock up your bar.